47 best Black Friday 2023 deals from today's top sales

 Essentials editors independently choose what to recommend.
 We may receive commissions from links to products on this page.

 Black Friday 2023 deals are on.
-While you slept off your Thanksgiving dinner, many mega-retailers -- everybody from Amazon to Walmart to Best Buy -- broke out their best sales of the season.
-Think Apple Watches, Nintendo and PS5 gaming favorites, TVs, e-readers -- even Christmas trees.
+Everybody from Amazon to Walmart to Best Buy has broken out their best sales of the season.
+And these sales aren't just for generic stuff no one wants.
+Think Apple Watches, Nintendo and PS5 gaming favorites, TVs, Kindle e-readers -- even Christmas trees.
 Individual brands are offering their own sales, too, and that's great news if you're a Yeti fan, or, say, are in the market for some new luggage.
-Even club memberships are on sale... if you know where to look.
+Even tires and club memberships are on sale... if you know where to look.

 This is good news for anyone hoping to get a head start on their holiday shopping or for anyone thinking about upgrading kitchen appliances before Christmas.